ejgallego/coq-serapi/README.md

 Edit `myocamlbuild.ml` to add the location of Coq and opam sources.
 Then, make should do the rest.

+### Roadmap

+_Version 0.02_:

+ - Serialization of the `Proof.proof` object.
+ - Improve API: options and workers.
+ - Port CoqIDE to SerAPI.
+See tree at https://github.com/ejgallego/coqide-exp

 ### Technical details

 Coq SerAPI has two main components: